theratioproject/simple/doc/Switch.md

 ## Use cases.
 The `switch` statement is useful in deciding large datas.
 It can be used for building programs like grading systems etc. The `switch` statement serves as a better alternative to -if-elif-else` statements.
 It is recommended and advised to use the `switch` statements when building complex / large apps.

+> Note that a default statement is required in a switch statement and the